 Importing Data Back to Skyline

-After performing the conversion above, you should be able to import your data back to Skyline in the same manner as described in the “” subsection of the “Peak View” section.
+After performing the conversion above, you should be able to import your data back to Skyline in the same manner as described in the “Importing Data Back to Skyline” subsection of the “Peak View” section.
 You can either compare Spectronaut’s chosen boundaries to manually curated ground truth, or you can directly import Spectronaut’s chosen boundaries in order to visualize/inspect them in Skyline.
+As with PeakView, you will probably encounter a warning or two about things in the input file that aren’t in the Skyline document, you can just click through those.

 Customizing Spectronaut Settings